MrPixle2022/Documentaion/Java/Setup.md

 # this generated a `HelloWorld.class` file which is a binary executable via the jvm
 java HelloWorld #we are running the .class binary executable.
 ```

+---

+## How java runs:

+the java code runs on the `JVM` or the java virtual machine, using the `jvm` means the code becomes platform-independent, keep mind that in spite of this fact `jvm` is platform-dependent.

+jvm runs `byte-code`, but your code isn't in byte-code, is it?, well we have the java compiler `javac` which will compile the source code into byte code and then it runs on the jvm.

+note that jvm only runs **1 single file**, the main file, aka the file with the `main` method.

+in addition to `JVM`, `JRE` OR Java runtime environment runs which has tools for storing classes and libraries, etc..., it also checks your bytecode and does some other things.